pre-srfi/in-source-documentation/template.md

 whitespace present in the documentation text.

-It is an error if the attached `#? ... ?#` syntax is read, but there are no more objects to read before the port is exhausted, or the next object read is also a documentation comment.
-It is an error if an unattached documentation comment appears after the dot in a dotted list.
+It is an error if the attached `#? ... ?#` syntax is read, but there are no more objects to read before the expression ends or the port is exhausted.
+It is an error if the attached `#? ... ?#` syntax is read, but next read object is a documentation comment of any kind.

+It is an error if the unattached `#* ... *#` syntax appears after the dot in a dotted list.

 If the `port` argument is not supplied, `(current-input-port)` shall be used.